eerkela/bertrand/docs/source/content/motivation.rst

 conversions, and anything else a data scientist might keep in their toolkit for just such an occassion.

-Paradoxically, this is also the exact case where reliability and performance matter most, especially in the era of big data.
+This is also the exact case where reliability and performance matter most, especially in the era of big data.
 As such, one should be looking to use statically-typed acceleration wherever possible, and indeed this is exactly what the two most common data analysis packages (numpy and pandas) do under the hood.
 It is important to state, however, that they do not eliminate the problems that arise when converting from dynamic to static typing; they merely bury them beneath an extra layer of abstraction.
 Occasionally, they still rear their ugly heads.

 Limitations of Numpy/Pandas
 ---------------------------